-The next step is to properly ground yourself.
-First, unplug the power from your computer case and then touch the metal casing of the power supply or any metal part on the computer case.
-This will discharge any electricity from your body.
-Take the motherboard out of the cardboard box and static bag, holding it by its edges, and place it on a grounded anti-static surface, component side up.
+Having reviewed the precautions above, the next step is to take the motherboard out of the cardboard box and static bag, hold it by its edges, and place it on a grounded antistatic surface, component side up.
 Inspect the board for damage.